 Some of my activities are directed to the training of animators and teachers of computer science.
 I teach what I have learnt, mostly experimentally but also through training, mainly with Claude Vadel from Jaeglé Consultants and with the association Traces, to 4th students of ENS Lyon and to PhD students of École Doctorale de Lyon.
-In the future, more additional trainees will be reached, through the rectorat de Lyon and the recently established (2018-2019) collaboration with DANE (Délégation Académique au Numérique dans l'Éducation).

-I taught Dissemination of Scientific Knowledge to the 4th year of ENS de Lyon and doctoral school of U. of Lyon, 20h for doctoral school in 2016 and 2017, 10h for 4th year in 2018 and 2019.
+I taught Dissemination of Scientific Knowledge to the 4th year of ENS de Lyon and doctoral school of U. of Lyon, 20h for doctoral school in 2016 and 2017, 10h-12h for 4th year since 2018.